 To complicate things further, one study concluded that declining testosterone is not inevitable or a natural part of aging at all.
 Instead, these researchers argue that men lose their “T” primarily because of behavioral and health changes.
 For example, the study found that men with healthy body weights and fewer life stresses hardly experienced a decline in the hormone at all as they aged.

-That’s good news for guys who are serious about increasing their testosterone by making lifestyle and health changes.
+That’s good news for men’s health overall and guys who are serious about increasing their testosterone by making lifestyle and health changes.

 Grandpa’s Still Got It

 Keep in mind, even senior-age men still have plenty of testosterone, despite the decline that most guys experience as they age.

 At age 70, men’s testosterone can be 30 percent less than the peak they experienced decades earlier.
 But Harvard researchers say that’s plenty for a healthy, reproductive man.
 75 percent of older men maintain a normal range of testosterone, “which is why many men can father children in their 80s and beyond.”

 Normal Testosterone Levels By Age (men, age 40-79)

 So, what’s “normal” for male testosterone after age 40?
 Research highlighted by Harvard Health Publishing says the following ranges are normal in healthy, older men: